larrybotha/terraform-examples/aws/cloudfront-s3/README.md

 This configuration is useful in a number of ways:

 - use CloudFront as a CDN
-- serve assets over SSL and a FQDN.
+- serve assets over SSL.
 S3's 'virtual-host-style' URLs currently [don't allow for `.`'s in bucket names][aws-virtual-host-style-s3-urls]
+- use signed URLs to serve assets
-- using a subdomain to serve assets in an application
+- forms the basis for using a subdomain to serve assets in an application
   - e.g. if using a CDN other than CloudFront: subdomain.example.com -> CDN -> CloudFront -> S3